Power system design is done in several logical phases:

 Power Dissipation and Thermal Considerations

 In this phase, thermal power estimations are used to select device cooling solutions.
-The EPE assists with the cooling of system designs.
+The EPE or PTC assists with the cooling of system designs.
 The effects of junction temperature on device power generation and device reliability should be considered in this phase.